Medacorp/Luigi-s-Mansion/Documentation/Entity variables.md

 			]
 		}
 	],
-	affected_by:["<method>"], //The methods this portrait ghost is affected by aside from vacuuming.
-Allowed values: dust, fire, water, ice.
-Default = none.

-    //Non-default setup
     room:X, //Room number that this entity is in.
 Default = 0. owner:X, //The GhostNr of the ghost that owns this projectile. training_room_score:X, //Score granted to the one who reeled in the ghost in the training room.